Were Cheap and Available: Prisoners as Research

 fresh meat, he theorised, were the missing staples.

-To prove his theory, Goldberger convinced Gover nor Earl Brewer of
+theory, Goldberger convinced Gover nor Earl Brewer of

 Mississippi to allow him to perform

 on a dozen inmates of Rankin Farm prison.
 His plan was